resources | tips & advice

 Just be yourself and try not to worry about following fashion trends!
 I recommend couples go for a timeless look with your outfit so that the photos won’t look dated when you look back years later.

-There are a few wardrobe choices that can have a negative impact on your photos, so I always tell my couples to avoid:
+There are a few wardrobe choices that may have a negative impact on your photos, so you may want to avoid:

 Now that you know exactly what to wear for your engagement session, I always encourage couples to feel free to bring an extra outfit or clothing item to change into for variety in the photos.
 Feeling comfortable in the outfit(s) you’ve chosen will help you feel prepared, confident, and free to have fun at your engagement session!